 Blogs and Think Pieces

 Partnerships are a central Means of Implementation (MOI) of the 2030 Agenda for Sustainable Development, according to Targets 16 and 17 of SDG17.
-This points to the need to effectively harness additional resources, while at the same emphasizing the aim of ‘leaving no one behind’.
+This emphasis on partnerships points to the need to effectively harness additional resources, while at the same time highlighting the aim of ‘leaving no one behind’.
 But are they always both effective and inclusive, and hence transformative?
 This blog argues that stronger alignment of different approaches is needed for partnerships to bring about the progressive change that the 2030 Agenda requires.

 This think piece traces transnational influences in national-level economic policies and their impacts on one municipality in Mesoamerica.
 Policy influences that emphasize economic growth, and propose “modernization” and market-based solutions led by the private sector, are found to undermine resilience at both household and community levels, and pose threats to the sustainable livelihoods generated by the activities and practices historically engaged in by the population.
 The policy implications are relevant across the region in question, and far beyond.

 This think piece explores the role of Tole Development Committees in Bharatpur, Nepal, and argues that they make important contributions to urban resilience.
 In the context of Nepal they are sources of innovative local-level partnerships and ways of approaching governance of eco-social issues.
 As such, they are taking steps towards greater social inclusion and, possibly, transformation.